 Our range of portable analytical instrumentation allows on-site analyses in situations where sample location, size or fragility might make it unfeasible to carry out laboratory-based investigations.
 Our technical staff are also available to conduct and supervise this type of field research, and experienced users may request extended and unsupervised use of this instrumentation.

-The ALPHA is a compact, easy to use and portable FTIR spectrometer, with wireless communication, over 8 hours battery operation and a transport case allowing for use in the field, in the VSCF or other locations/laboratories as needed.
+The ALPHA is a compact, easy to use and portable FTIR spectrometer, with wireless communication, over 8 hours battery operation and a transport case allowing for use in the field, in Sydney Analytical laboratories or other locations/laboratories as needed.
 Re-alignment is not necessary after transporting the instrument.
-It is insensitive to vibrations allowing the spectrometer to be placed anywhere for use, including in fumehoods.
+It is insensitive to vibrations allowing the spectrometer to be placed almost anywhere for use, including in fumehoods.

 There are two easily exchangeable sampling modules; the Platinum ATR single reflection diamond for solid and liquid samples and the External Reflection Module (ERM) for non-destructive, contactless analysis of larger samples such as coated metal, paper, textile fabrics, mural paintings or artwork.
 An integrated video camera in the ERM provides viewing of the sample area.